DataHighway-DHX/documentation/MAINTENANCE.md

 website/static/css/custom.css (used for generating Whitepaper in the DataHighway Developer Hub).

-2. Run the following to create a new release in both PDF and HTML format.
+2. Run the following to create a new release in PDF format.
 Replace `v1` below with the desired version:

 ```
+nvm use v10.16.0
-npm i -g md-to-pdf &&
+npm i md-to-pdf &&
 mkdir ./v1 &&
-md-to-pdf --as-html ./docs/whitepaper.md \
-  --config-file ./config.json \
-  ./v1/whitepaper.html &&
-md-to-pdf ./docs/whitepaper.md \
+node ./node_modules/.bin/md-to-pdf ./docs/whitepaper.md \
   --config-file ./config.json \
   ./v1/whitepaper.pdf
 ```